 Blackened Fish Tacos are the ideal weeknight meal—quick, easy, healthy and satisfying.
-These fish tacos are smoky and slightly spicy, but get cooled down with a creamy yogurt-mayo sauce.
-Stuffed into tortillas with arugula, black beans and pickled onions, these fish tacos are unique and delicious!
+The blackened cod is smoky and slightly spicy, but pairs perfectly with the cool and tangy creamy yogurt sauce.
+Stuffed into tortillas with arugula, black beans and pickled onions, these fish tacos are unique and absolutely delicious!

 I prefer to use firm, lean white fish like cod, mahi-mahi, or halibut for blackened fish tacos.
 For one thing, firm white fish tends to hold up better during cooking than thinner white fish.
 And two, quite frankly, I like the flavor of firm white fish much better than thin watery white fish like tilapia.